Prafulla Kumar Jena: Research

 Jena's research focused on the upgradation of ores and minerals, and the recovery of value resources from industrial wastes and is known to have developed methods for recovery of coal fines from slime, iron values from tailings and the beneficiation of low-grade iron and manganese ores.
 He is reported to have developed metallothermic reduction processes for Niobium, Tantalum, Vanadium, Tungsten, and Molybdenum.
 He had also contributed in the areas of chloride metallurgy of non-ferrous ores and extraction of nickel, cobalt, copper, lead, zinc, vanadium, and manganese.
 His research helped develop new waste management processes as well as value recovery processes from industrial and mining wastes.
 Over his career he published 240 research papers and held 55 patents.

-Jena's contributions are noted in the establishment of Odisha’s Pathani Samanta Planetarium, Institute of Physics, and Science Park.
+Jena's contributions are noted in the establishment of Odisha’s Science Park.
 He had also been the founder president of the Natural Resources Development Foundation (NRDF), Bhubaneswar and was the founder chairman of the Institute of Advance Technology & Environmental Studies (IATES), Bhubaneswar.
 He was the founder editor-in-chief of the quarterly journal, Journal of Sustainable Planet of the IATES, started in 2010.